miman/docker-local-ai/crewai/ReadMe.md

 ## Docker container deployment

+The code in the code folder will automatically be copied to a Docker volume called **_local-ai-folder_**, observe that this will be replaced if you reinstall the project.

 ### Change & run code

 After everyhting has been installed you can open the CrewAI code folder (Docker volume) in 2 ways: